 The amounts outstanding with Directors as at 31 December 2012 relate to amounts due from Publishing Technology plc to Directors in connection with invoiced Non-Executive Directors fees.
-The amounts outstanding as at 31 December 2011 relate to amounts due from Publishing Technology plc to Directors in connection with invoiced Non-Executive fees, short term loans to the Group and interest on short term loans to the Group.
+The amounts outstanding as at 31 December 2013 relate to amounts due from Publishing Technology plc to Directors in connection with invoiced Non-Executive fees, short term loans to the Group and interest on short term loans to the Group.

+As at As at As at

-As at 31 Dec 12 As at 31 Dec 11 As at 31 Dec 10
+31 Dec 13 31 Dec 12 31 Dec 11

-£'000 €'000 €'000
+£ '000 £ '000 £ '000

-Amounts outstanding with Directors 8 360 19
+Amounts outstanding with Directors 613 8 360

-The Company borrowed £265K from Directors in June 2012 which was repaid with interest in August 2012, and subsequently borrowed £365K in September 2012 which was repaid with interest in December 2012 ("short term loans").
-All Short Term Loans had an interest rate of 12% per annum.
+The Company borrowed £580K from Directors in October 2013 which was repaid with interest in January 2014 ('short term loans').
+All short term loans had an interest rate of 12% per annum.